weyrito/weyrito-portfolio/README.md

-**Tech Stack Philosophy:** The technology stack is intentionally kept simple and lightweight, focusing on vanilla web technologies without frameworks or complex dependencies.
+**Tech stack philosophy:** The technology stack is intentionally kept simple and lightweight, focusing on vanilla web technologies without frameworks or complex dependencies.
 This approach ensures fast loading times, easy maintenance, and demonstrates proficiency with core web technologies.